THE-Engineering/export-from-the-ums-import-to-auth0/docs/mariadb.md

 # MariaDB

-To connect to the UMS MariaDB instance you will need either to be running the database on localhost, or to open a secure tunnel using _Platform.sh_ to the appropriate environment
+To connect to the UMS MariaDB instance you must have open a secure tunnel using Platform.sh to the appropriate environment

 ## MariaDB connection configuration